 Cisco were collected from the Apostle Islands, Lake Superior (46.85°, -90.55°) and Chaumont Bay, Lake Ontario (44.05°, -76.20°) in December 2019.
 Eggs and milt were stripped from 12 females and 16 males from each population and artificially fertilized under a blocked, nested full-sib, half-sib fertilization design to create a maximum of 48 families.
 A single fertilization block consisted of four males each paired to three unrelated females, where all offspring of a given female were full siblings (Stewart et al., 2021).

-For clarity, our operational use of a population is to represent a single species haphazardly sampled from a single location within a single lake (e.g., cisco from the Apostle Islands region in Lake Superior).
-Our sampling efforts represent a single location within large lakes and likely do not capture all possible genetic variation within a species or population.
+For clarity, our operational use of a population represents a single species sampled from a single location within a single lake (e.g., cisco from the Apostle Islands region in Lake Superior).
+A single location within large lakes does not likely capture the possible genetic variation within a species or population.

 Rearing Conditions